 The plant world is bursting with surprises.
 A few years ago, I wouldn’t have considered planting a privet in my garden.
 But, ‘Sunshine’ Ligustrum is nothing like the unruly privets of old!
-Altogether different, ‘Sunshine’ is compact in size and flowerless, making it sterile and allergen-free.
+Altogether different, ‘Sunshine’ is flowerless, making it sterile and allergen-free.
 Sunshine’s appeal is simple – it offers brilliant golden foliage all year long.
 What more can a gardener desire than a constant source of color with which to design?

 Here are five ways to put ‘Sunshine’ Ligustrum to work in your landscape.

 ‘Sunshine’ Ligustrum has a dense, upright form perfect for establishing a hedge.
 Reaching 3 to 6 feet in height, Sunshine reacts well to pruning into a more formal hedge; unpruned plants, when left to grow naturally, create an airy hedgerow of loosely curving stems.

 Whether planted singly or repeated throughout a planting, ‘Sunshine’ creates a striking accent in the garden.
 The golden-hued foliage stands out because it brings both contrast and warmth to a predominantly green landscape.

 Like other ligustrums, the dense branching and foliage of ‘Sunshine’ take well to pruning and shaping.
 Let your creative energy flow as you prune ‘Sunshine’ into topiary forms.
 Try a single globe or ball, square it into a cube, or remove the lower branches to create a low standard.
 Larger plantings may also be clipped into a tidy, shaped hedge.